-The Saskatchewan Prevention Institute Incorporated (the "Institute") is the legal name of the organization.
-It is a not-for-profit organization that helps the people of Saskatchewan learn to reduce the occurrence of disabling conditions in children.
+The Saskatchewan Prevention Institute (the "Institute") is a not-for-profit organization that helps the people of Saskatchewan learn to reduce the occurrence of disabling conditions in children.
 Formed in 1980, the Institute is incorporated under the Saskatchewan Non-Profit Corporations Act.
-In June of 2004, the Institute changed its operating name to Saskatchewan Prevention Institute.
 The Institute is exempt from taxes under Section 149 (1)(1) of the Income Tax Act.